Howtobeahumanbeing/Howtobeahumanbeing/README.md

  <p align="center"> ive been very burnt out lately so i might not respond very well or at all

  <p align="center">
- i usually will avoid interacting as much with people younger than 15 that arent already friends with me
+ i will interact with anyone but i usually wont do it as much with people younger than 15 that arent already friends with me

  <p align="center">    i not so often say slurs i CAN reclaim, like the n-word being an afrolatino person, say flirty and sexual jokes if youre around my age and i see youre comfortable with it